Traditionally, one person in the partnership is called "woman" and the other person is called "man", even if this isn't who you actually are.

 A great many people have tried simply coining new terms from scratch, to avoid any connotations.
-The Contra dance community and some others seem to be settling on either the terms "Lark" and "Raven", or "Lark" and "Robin".
-In either of these pairs, the 'L' word is for the role of the person who starts and ends on the left, and the 'R' word is for the role of the person who starts and ends on the right.
+The Contra dance community and some others seem to be settling on the terms "Lark" and "Robin" (formerly "Lark" and "Raven").
+The 'L' word is for the role of the person who starts and ends on the left, and the 'R' word is for the role of the person who starts and ends on the right.
 For contra calls, in which the traditional styling is to address the dancers as "gents" and "ladies", these additionally have the same number of syllables as the words they are replacing, so rhythmic calls do not need to be rewritten.
-I feel that this solution works extremely well and I recommend it for all partnered dance forms.
+I feel that this solution works extremely well.

 And it's amazingly freeing to be able to discuss with a new dance partner which role who is dancing without a constraining presumption, especially if your preferences are not in accordance with that presumption (which in my case is that I don't want to dance only the "male" role, but in many people's cases is more simply that they just have a particular role preference which might not be correlated with their (apparent?) gender).
 (And it's not a tedious discussion; it just takes a moment, especially if one of you is fully flexible — I ask which role they want to dance, and if they say "either one, how about you?" then I just choose.)